gucci-j/emoji-gan/readme.md

     * If your EmojiOne file version is not 3.1.1, please change the second argument to the corresponding directory name.

 **NOTE**: In case you encounter a trouble, please check your file path and directories.
 We only use 64 x 64 [px] images.
+**(UPDATE: May 14th, 2020)**: Seemingly, EmojiOne was integrated into JoyPixcels.
+Thus, please use the images from the JoyPixcels by changing some codes.
+(As you know, the number of emoji increases every year, so we can expect that there should be some errors occurred for newly added emoji when importing those files.)
+Unfortunately, I have not maintained this repository for a long time, and I do not have any plans to update it.

 ### Word Embedding File
 Our implemenatation requires the pre-trained word embedding file: [GloVe](https://nlp.stanford.edu/projects/glove/).